jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 source tools, setting it apart on this dimension in a crowded field.
-NCC excels in its testing work and its research capabilities have made demonstrable improvements in security beyond its direct work on client projects.In 2021, we continued our long\-running industry partnership with the Centre for Doctoral Training in Data Intensive Science at University College London (UCL), where we conducted collaborative research in artificial intelligence with
+NCC excels in its testing work and its research capabilities have made demonstrable improvements in security beyond its direct work on client projects.
+In 2021, we continued our long\-running industry partnership with the Centre for Doctoral Training in Data Intensive Science at University College London (UCL), where we conducted collaborative research in artificial intelligence with